The History of Great Falls College

 • Great Falls Emergency Services donated a working ambulance to the EMS-Paramedic Program at MSU – Great Falls.

-• Montana’s First Lady Nancy Schweitzer visited the College’s dental clinic and viewed the Dental Hygiene students practicing their skills.
+• Montana’s first lady Nancy Schweitzer visited the college’s dental clinic and viewed the Dental Hygiene students practicing their skills.

 • The college formed the Dean’s Advisory Council to help ensure a strong community voice in guiding the work of the college.

-• Montana State University approved to administrate the two-year programs in Bozeman through the Gallatin College Programs (formerly the MSU – Great Falls’ extension, College of Technology in Bozeman)
+• Montana State University was approved to administrate the two-year programs in Bozeman through the Gallatin College Programs (formerly the MSU – Great Falls’ extension, College of Technology in Bozeman)

 • The following two new programs began: Sustainable Energy Technology and Pharmacy Technician.